 - The Pre-Lab (PL) grade consists of your Pre-Lab Assignments, which are found in the lab manual for each experiment.
 Turn in the pre-lab to your TA at the beginning of the lab session.
 Anyone who has not completed a pre-lab may not do the lab that day.
 The pre-lab (PL) grade from each experiment will be graded on a 5 point scale. - Lab Notebook/Summaries (NB) are to be submitted to your TA for each experiment done during the semester, and will consist of the notes you take during lab and your answers to the post-lab questions from the lab manual.
 The duplicate pages from your notebook are due to your TA at the beginning of the lab period that immediately follows completion of the experiment.
-The online Spectroscopy Module Quiz will also count as a notebook grade.
+The online SpectroscopyModule Quiz will also count as a notebook grade.
 See the schedule for specific dates.
 Each NB will be graded on a 10 point scale. - The Quizzes and Practical portion of your grade is made up of five items that are dispersed throughout the semester see the schedule for specific dates.
-An Online Safety Quiz will be available on Sakai under the Assessments tab.
-A Midterm Quiz will be given during an evening assembly exam slot (see schedule for date) and will cover topics from the activity to be done that day as well as information from any previous experiments/activities.
+An Online Safety Quiz will be available on Canvas under the Assessments tab.
+A Midterm Quiz will be given during an evening assembly exam slot (see schedule for date) and will cover topics from all previous experiments/activities.
 The Lab Practical will consist of a laboratory experiment for which you will be graded on techniques and lab skills.
 More details about the practical will be given as the exam date approaches.
 The Final Quiz will also be given in an evening assembly exam slot (see schedule for date) and will cover topics from throughout the semester.
-Your score on the online safety quiz (10 points), the midterm quiz (25 points), the Lab Practical (30 points), and the final quiz (50 points) will be added to your score on the data sheet for the Identification of an Unknown by Spectroscopy (10 points) to calculate your overall Quiz/Practical grade. \\\Note: The online safety quiz must be completed on the Sakai site by 11:00pm on Friday, January 30.
-No extensions.\\\ - The Organic Teaching Laboratory is a hands-on learning environment.
+Your score on the online safety quiz (10 points), the midterm quiz (25 points), the Lab Practical (30 points), and the final quiz (50 points) will be used to calculate your overall Quiz/Practical grade.
+Note: The online safety quiz must be completed on the Canvas site by 11:00pm on Friday, September 18.
+No extensions. - The Organic Teaching Laboratory is a hands-on learning environment.
 The Participation portion of your grade will be determined based on your overall engagement in the laboratory and your contributions towards the discussion aspects of the lab.